kyranjamie/ComicSansEverywhere/README.md

 Changes font on every element to have font style of Comic Sans MS (or Chalkboard as a fall back).
 I made this largly as a piss take, although I maintain that (somewhere) it may have some practical use.

-I've seen other bookmarklets doing the exact same as this, but using jQuery - which is pretty unnecessary.
+I've seen [other bookmarklets](http://comicsansit.com/) doing the exact same as this, but by loading jQuery and using that - which is pretty unnecessary.